Xx-fractale-xX/Krylov.jl/README.md

   [<b><i>Aᵀ</i></b>&nbsp;&nbsp;      <b><i>-N</i></b>]&nbsp; [<b><i>y</i></b>]&nbsp;&nbsp;&nbsp;&nbsp;[<b><i>c</i></b>]&nbsp;
 </p>

-are also encountered.
-Methods specialized for them have been developed too.
+are also encountered in more specific applications.
+Methods specialized for all those different kind of linear systems are available in ***Krylov.jl***.

 Krylov solvers are appropriate, in particular, in situations where such a problem must be solved but a factorization is not possible, either because:
 * the operator is not available explicitly,